Kara Leona

-Kara Leona Bass (born May 11, 1992) is an American singer, model and social media personality.
-She became known for her appearance on the reality series 90 Day Fiancé.
-In 2023 she began a music career.
+Kara Leona Bass (born May 11, 1992) is an American reality television star, singer, model, and social media personality.
+She became known for appearing in the TLC reality television franchise, 90 Day Fiancé.
+In 2023, she began a music career, focusing mainly on the bachata genre.

 Career

 2022–2023: 90 Day Fiancé and music debut

-Prior to her singing career, Kara became known for her appearance in TLC's reality television series 90 Day Fiancé alongside her husband Guillermo Rojer, during season 9 in April 2022.
+Before her singing career, Kara became known for appearing in the TLC reality television series 90 Day Fiancé alongside her husband, Guillermo Rojer, during season 9 in April 2022.
 The series follows couples who have applied for or received a K-1 visa, which allows foreign fiancées of U.S. citizens to enter the United States with the requirement to marry within 90 days.
-The series documented Kara and Guillermo throughout their K-1 visa process.
+The series followed Kara and Guillermo, a Venezuelan, through their K-1 visa process.

-In 2023, she began her music career with her debut song "On My Own".
+In 2023, she began her music career with her debut song, "On My Own".
 The song belongs to the bachata genre, which is a Latin music genre, and is described by Kara as a kind of breakup song.
-In the video clip for the song, Kara appears with her husband Guillermo Rojer pretending to breakup.
-That same year she released her second song "Magic Is Here".
+In the music video for the song, Kara appears with her husband, Guillermo Rojer, pretending to breakup.
+That same year, she released her second song, "Magic Is Here".

 2024–present: Subsequent songs

-In 2024, Kara released the song "YDKM", which stands for "You Don't Know Me", which aims to send a clear message to online haters.
+In 2024, Kara released the song "YDKM", which stands for "You Don't Know Me", and aims to send a clear message to online haters.
 Kara said the song is meant to be "uplifting" to combat the hate she receives online from strangers on the Internet.
 On August 16, 2024, Kara released her fourth single "Save Me".

 Kara's foray into Latin music has profiled her as one of the most promising foreign voices in the genre, and with only two years in the music business, she has positioned herself as an emerging voice in bachata.
 In 2025, she released the single "Lento" in collaboration with music producer DJ Husky, which was followed by the single "El Reloj" in collaboration with Polish music artist DJ Cat, and the single "Buenos Aires" in collaboration with Italian DJ and producer Guido Londino.
 These songs were performed in Spanish.

-In August 2025, Kara releases the single "Criminal", again in collaboration with DJ Husky, and Cuban music producer Dimelo Cupido.
-Kara revealed that the song is a kind of a spicier type of energy, saying that the whole concept of the song is much related to her personal life.
+In August 2025, Kara released the single "Criminal", again in collaboration with DJ Husky and Cuban music producer Dimelo Cupido.
+Kara revealed that the song is a kind of spicier type of energy, saying that the whole concept of the song is closely related to her personal life.
 In the video clip for the song, Kara collaborated with a group of men from the 90 Day Fiancé franchise, who call themselves the "90 Day Bad Boys".

+Other ventures

+Bass has worked as a real estate agent in the Charlottesville, Virginia, area and as a provider of adult content on her OnlyFans site.